kaloyan-marinov/journal-keeper/README.md

       (a) without re-starting the project when changes are made

-        - (approach a.1): first, compile the whole project by issuing `$ ./node_modules/.bin/tsc`, which is going to create a `dist` folder containing JavaScript files (as the result result of the compilation process) as well as an `ormconfig.js` file; second, run the compiled project by issuing `$ NODE_ENV=production node dist/server.js`
+        - (approach a.1): first, compile the whole project by issuing `backend $ ./node_modules/.bin/tsc`, which is going to create a `dist` subfolder containing JavaScript files (as the result result of the compilation process) as well as an `ormconfig.js` file; second, run the compiled project by issuing `backend $ NODE_ENV=production node dist/server.js`

-        - (approach a.2): directly run the whole project by issuing `$ ./node_modules/.bin/ts-node src/server.ts` or `$ npm run serve`
+        - (approach a.2): directly run the whole project by issuing `backend $ ./node_modules/.bin/ts-node src/server.ts` or `backend $ npm run serve`

       (b) in such a way that the project is re-started whenever changes are made

-        - (approach b.1): directly run the compiled project by issuing `$ ./node_modules/.bin/nodemon` or `$ npm run dev`; _this approach ensures that the project will be re-started whenever changes are made to the `src/server.ts` file_
+        - (approach b.1): directly run the compiled project by issuing `backend $ ./node_modules/.bin/nodemon` or `backend $ npm run dev`; _this approach ensures that the project will be re-started whenever changes are made to the `src/server.ts` file_

    - launch another terminal window and, in it, issue the following requests: